 In that case, if you’re bumping up against the three years after a car crash, and you still don’t know the full extent of your injuries, you may have no choice but to file suit.

 Your takeaways from today’s article about the dangers of settling a personal injury claim too early:

 - Number one, understand that you only get one opportunity to settle a personal injury claim, so you better make sure that you understand the full extent of the harms and losses before you settle.

 - Number two, make sure that you understand and you know about all of the different sources of money that might be available to satisfy your injury claim and make you whole because if you don’t follow certain technical requirements, such as putting a carrier on notice, you may give up the opportunity to get any of that money to pay for your injuries.

-- Number three, make sure that you have a full and complete understanding of any claims made or potentially to be made by medical insurance companies who’ve paid for your medical care and want to get paid back out of your settlement.
+- Number three, make sure that you have a complete understanding of any claims made or potentially to be made by medical insurance companies who’ve paid for your medical care and want to get paid back out of your settlement.

 Contact Us Today

-If you want to speak with experienced Vermont personal injury lawyer Drew Palcsik about your personal injury claim, feel free to call my office or send me a message using the contact form.
+If you want to speak with experienced Vermont personal injury lawyer Drew Palcsik about your injury claim, feel free to call my office or send me a message using the contact form.
 I serve clients at offices in Burlington and Middlebury, Vermont, and Plattsburgh, New York.